LyonsLab/StarBLAST/index.rst

 ----

-starBlast-HPC Setup
+StarBLAST-HPC Setup
 -------------------

-The starBlast-HPC Setup  was conceived for groups that wish a larger quantity of power.
+The StarBLAST-HPC Setup  was conceived for groups that wish a larger quantity of power.

 In order to achieve a successful setup of the starBlast HPC system, a small amount of command line knowledge is required.

-Similar to the starBlast-Atmosphere Cloud,  the starBlast HPC system has a Master-Worker set up: a dockerized atmosphere VM machine acts as the Master, and the HPC acts as the Worker.
+Similar to the StarBLAST-Atmosphere Cloud,  the starBlast HPC system has a Master-Worker set up: a dockerized atmosphere VM machine acts as the Master, and the HPC acts as the Worker.
 It is suggested that the Worker is set up well ahead of time.

 Setting Up the Worker HPC
 ~~~~~~~~~~~~~~~~~~~~~~~~